Sarah: Study round 2: how my perspective changed

 Returning to study the second time around, I was different.
 I still experience the anxiety that had often made studying difficult for me during my undergraduate degree, but not to the same extent.

 There are so many other things going on in my life now that the pressure I put on myself is spread across a number of different priorities, rather than focused solely on achieving academic success.

 Now, I have two beautiful boys aged 5 and 3, I work, and I have remained a part of the local performing arts scenes.
 These are all commitments I have willingly embraced.
 Some call me a crazy working, studying, hobby-loving mum; I say this life brings more adrenalin and excitement than any bungee jump ever could.
 This time around, the study for me is exhilarating.
 While I am a passionate learner, I never thought I would get excited over a journal article the way I now do.
 I wouldn’t change my multi-role life for the world.

 What I’ve discovered about myself as I’ve gotten older is that your perspective changes.
 I placed a lot of pressure on myself while I was studying my undergrad degree, but when I returned to study the second time around to start my postgrad degree, my priorities had changed and diversified.
 As a working mum, I am still passionate about furthering my education, but my life overall is so much richer, and that makes quite a difference.

-If you're thinking about studying at USQ but aren't sure you have what it takes or how you'll juggle study with your career and family, take this quiz to find out what type of studying mum you are and how your parenting skills can help you Unleash your Fearless.
+Thinking about studying at USQ but aren't sure you have what it takes, or how you'll juggle study with your career and family?
+The studying parent’s guide to uni looks at studying-parent life, and gives you advice and resources to help you succeed and become a better student.